 This review is based on the 38 questionnaires from 23 countries on the context, policy and practices of digitalisation towards social inclusion across Europe.
-Fourteen respondents have provided examples of national policies and initiatives addressing digitalisation and connections with young people's skills, inclusion or online safety.
-The examples highlight efforts taken by various governments to advance the digital agenda and promote digital skills, particularly in formal education (by updating national curricula or supporting teachers' skills), to support infrastructure development and ensure schools' access to the internet, as well as to develop public digital services.
-Considering this is a new topic in the field, most answers related to either examples of social inclusion policy and measures where digitalisation is a tool to reach out to young people, or to digital instruments put in place for innovation reasons, or for the general advancement of society.
+14 respondents have provided examples of national policies and initiatives addressing digitalisation and connections with young people's skills, inclusion or online safety.
+The examples highlight efforts taken by various governments to advance digital agenda and promote digital skills, particularly in formal education (by updating national curricula or supporting teachers' skills), to support infrastructure development and ensure schools' access to the Internet, as well as to develop public digital services.
+Considering that this is a new topic in the field, most answers related to either examples of social inclusion policy and measures where digitalisation is a tool to reach out to young people or to digital instruments put in place for innovation reasons or for the general advancement of the society.
 The review has identified the following:

-- ▶ There are countries where clear and well-defined national policies and initiatives addressing digitalisation and connections with young people's skills, inclusion or online safety were put in place such as Albania (through the National Policy in place for Protection of Children and Youth Online) or Estonia, countries where the policies are translated through practice in terms of open access to resources (Austria Lost in Information: open educational resources, workshops, publications) as well as countries where the available European granting schemes allowed the development of pilot initiatives Belgium (Pilot initiative Erasmus+ Virtual Exchange). - ▶ In other countries the subject of digitalisation mainly resides with the formal education system linking information technologies (IT), science, technology, engineering and mathematics (STEM) and digitalisation (Croatia and Germany).
-Moreover, in the case of more recently adopted national youth strategies there
+• There are countries where clear and well defined national policies and initiatives addressing digitalization and connections with young people's skills, inclusion or online safety were put in place such as Albania (through the National Policy in place for Protection of Children and Youth Online) or Estonia, countries where the policies are translated through practice in terms of open access to resources (Austria - Lost in Information: Open educational Resources, Workshops, Publications) as well as countries where the available European granting schemes allowed the development of pilot initiatives - Belgium (Pilot initiative Erasmus+ Virtual Exchange).

-- are references to digitalisation and inclusion of young people, even if they are not shaped as separate pillars (Greece, Estonia, Ireland, Malta and Serbia). - ▶ In other contexts, even local policies have been targeting the advancement of digitalisation and the development of digital skills, as in the case of Tartu Municipality in Estonia where citizens can engage online using ICT and smart solutions in decision making in the city. - ▶ Furthermore, various public institutions across Europe have successfully developed online tools that allow for more transparent and faster approaches which could foster the social inclusion of young people from the online platforms that monitor and support young people (the Estonian tool that monitors young people at risk of exclusion and provides early intervention measures), to the participation platforms for young people and youth organisations (Greece) or an overall monitoring related to the process of digitisation (Austria).
+- In other countries the subject of digitalisation mainly resides with the formal education system linking Information Technologies (IT), Science, Technology, Engineering and Mathematics (STEM) and digitalisation (Croatia and Germany).
+Moreover, in the case of more recently adopted National Youth Strategies there are references to digitalisation and inclusion of young people, even if they are not shaped as separate pillars (Greece, Estonia, Ireland, Malta and Serbia). - In other contexts, even the local policies have been targeting the advancement of digitalisation and the development of the digital skills as it is the case of Tartu Municipality in Estonia where citizens can engage online using the ICT and smart solutions in decision-making in the city. - Furthermore, various public institutions across Europe have successfully developed online tools that allow for more transparent and faster approaches that could foster the social inclusion of young people from the online platforms that monitor and support young people (the Estonian tool that monitors young people at risk of exclusion and provides early intervention measures), to the participation platforms for young people and youth organisations (Greece) or an overall monitoring related to the process of digitization (Austria).